Guide to the Hospice VAT including the Refund Scheme

 I send out an email newsletter on hospice VAT that can keep you up to date with changes in the specialist VAT rules relating to hospices.
 If you would like to subscribe then click here

 An HMRC guidance note has now been published but it covers all the new refund schemes, including the rescue charities.
 HMRC Hospice Refund Notice A more detailed ‘official’ guidance note will hopefully be released as part of the joint HMRC/ Hospice UK VAT guidance project.

-Trading subsidiaries are not be able to obtain a refund under the scheme even if they undertake non business activities.
+Trading subsidiaries are not able to obtain a refund under the scheme even if they undertake non-business activities.

 The use of the term ‘Palliative care charity’ rather than hospice has led to some confusion.
 Palliative Care Charity was used instead of ‘hospice’ as the lawyer who drafted the law felt that the term ‘hospice’ might be seen by some as limiting the refund.
 The concern was that a reference to ‘hospices’ might have implied residential palliative care and excluded hospice at home or outpatient services.